Castell Coch: 20th–21st centuries

-The castle has been used as a location for filming several films and television programmes, including The Black Knight (1954), Sword of the Valiant (1984), The Worst Witch (1998), Wolf Hall (2015) and Doctor Who (several episodes).
+The castle has been used as a location for films and television programmes, including The Black Knight (1954), Sword of the Valiant (1984), The Worst Witch (1998), Wolf Hall (2015) and several episodes of Doctor Who.

-The castle's exposed position causes it to suffer from penetrating damp and periodic restoration work has been necessary.
-The stone tiles on the roof were replaced by slate in 1972, a major programme was carried out on the Keep in 2007 and interior conservation work was undertaken in 2011 to address problems in Lady Bute's Bedroom, where damp had begun to damage the finishings.
-The original furnishings, many of which the Marquess removed in 1950, have mostly been recovered and returned to their original locations in the castle.
-Two stained-glass panels from the demolished chapel, lost since 1901, were rediscovered at an auction in 2010 and were bought by Cadw for £125,000 in 2011.
+The castle's exposed position causes it to suffer from penetrating damp and periodic restoration has been necessary.
+The stone tiles on the roof were replaced by slate in 1972, a programme of repair was carried out on the Keep in 2007 and interior conservation work was undertaken in 2011 to address problems in Lady Bute's Bedroom, where damp had begun to damage the finishings.
+In 2017 a systematic restoration of the three towers was begun, to secure the exteriors and protect the interiors which had continued to deteriorate due to water ingress.
+Work on the Keep tower was completed in 2019, a two-year programme to repair the Well tower began in 2024, and Cadw has started planning for a similar restoration of the Kitchen tower.
+The castle will remain open to visitors throughout the restoration work.

 Architecture

 Overview

 Castell Coch occupies a stretch of woodland on the slopes above the village of Tongwynlais and the River Taff, about 6.6 mi north-west of the centre of Cardiff.
 The architecture is High Victorian Gothic Revival in style, influenced by contemporary 19th-century French restorations.
 Its design combines the surviving elements of the medieval castle with 19th-century additions to produce a building which the historian Charles Kightly considered "the crowning glory of the Gothic Revival" in Britain.
-John V. Hiling, in his study The Architecture of Wales: From the first to the twenty-first century, suggests that Castell Coch, and Cardiff Castle, are "the most remarkable domestic buildings to be resurrected in the nineteenth century."
+John B. Hiling, in his study The Architecture of Wales: From the first to the twenty-first century, suggests that Castell Coch, and Cardiff Castle, are "the most remarkable domestic buildings to be resurrected in the nineteenth century".
 The castle is protected under UK law as a Grade I listed building due to its exceptional architectural and historical interest.